lcrespom/nash/docs/manual.md

 ## How `nash` works
-If you are curious, here is how `nash` is able to improve the UX of `bash` while at the same time relying on it for all the command processing: by opening a `bash`` in a [pseudo-terminal(https://en.wikipedia.org/wiki/Pseudoterminal) and then controlling all input and output to and from it.
+If you are curious, here is how `nash` is able to improve the UX of `bash` while at the same time relying on it for all the command processing: by opening `bash` in a [pseudo-terminal(https://en.wikipedia.org/wiki/Pseudoterminal) and then controlling all input and output to and from it.